-I say “ironically,” though, because the outcome of the Sixth Crusade has to be tempered by an amazing number of caveats.
-For one thing, its leader had been excommunicated (hence my “sort of Christian” remark above), which gives this Crusade the unique distinction of having been actively opposed by the Church.
+The Sixth Crusade’s success, however is tempered by an amazing number of caveats.
+For one thing, its leader had been excommunicated, which gives this Crusade the unique distinction of having been actively opposed by the Church.
 For another thing, it involved barely any actual fighting.
-It was, instead, a long negotiation between that excommunicated Crusader king—who didn't really want to be on Crusade, didn’t really have much of an army with him, and had no support from the Church—and the leaders of an Ayyubid sultanate that was by this point so decrepit that it didn’t dare risk going to war even with a guy dealing with all of those other problems.
+It was, instead, a long negotiation between that excommunicated Crusader king—who didn't really want to be on Crusade, didn’t really have much of an army with him, and had no support from the Church—and the feuding leaders of an Ayyubid sultanate that was by this point so decrepit that any value it still placed on possessing Jerusalem was dwarfed by the challenges posed by its own internal crises.

-The Sixth Crusade was, if you want to be crude about it (and why not?), Holy Roman Emperor Frederick II’s (d.
-1250) middle finger to Pope Gregory IX (d.
-1241).
-Frederick was undeniably the most powerful European monarch of the period, but he also had this habit of talking about going on Crusade without actually ever going on Crusade.
-Frederick had promised to take up the cause at his coronation as King of Germany in 1215, and dramatically renewed his pledge when he was crowned emperor in 1220 by Pope Honorius III (d.
+Partly to curry favor with Pope Innocent, Frederick had promised to go on Crusade at his coronation as King of Germany, and he dramatically renewed his pledge when he was crowned emperor in 1220 by Pope Honorius III (d.
 1227).
 This is where things start to go off the rails.
 Despite those promises, Frederick waffled on joining the 1213-1221 Fifth Crusade, which attacked the Ayyubids in Egypt in an effort to weaken their kingdom and thus leave Jerusalem vulnerable to capture.
-Throughout that campaign’s siege of Damietta and the army’s deleterious year of inactivity after finally capturing the city, Frederick kept sending messengers to the Crusaders promising that he was on his way.
-Some German forces did eventually arrive at Damietta, just in time to join the army’s disastrous march south, but Frederick himself, and the vast army he supposedly led, never arrived.
+Throughout that campaign’s long siege of Damietta and the army’s deleterious year of inactivity after finally capturing the city, Frederick kept sending messengers to the Crusaders promising that he was on his way.
+Some German forces did eventually arrive at Damietta, just in time to join the army’s disastrous march south.
+But Frederick himself, and the vast army he was supposed to have led, never arrived.

 In the meantime, Frederick had been widowed, and his search for a new bride fell upon Isabella, the daughter of the titular King of Jerusalem, John of Brienne.
 Since Jerusalem was back in Muslim hands by this point, the “King of Jerusalem” actually ruled from the city of Acre, but the title was more important than the city.
 John was reluctant to consent to the union, fearing that the much more powerful Frederick would then claim the throne of Jerusalem by marriage.
 Honorius, on the other hand, loved this idea because he assumed it would commit Frederick to going on Crusade, finally.
 Frederick denied that he had any interest in claiming the throne, and so John consented, and Frederick and Isabella were married in 1225.
 Frederick then, and you knew this was coming, claimed the throne of Jerusalem.
 And there was really nothing John could do about it.

 Frederick finally sailed for Acre in May 1228.
 The Crusade, now led by an excommunicate, was—in technical religious terms—a gigantic mess.
-Gregory actually urged Frederick not to go (talk about doing a 180) and then sent letters to Acre warning everyone there that Frederick was not to be obeyed as he was not a legitimate Crusader (nor, at that point, a legitimate Christian).
+Gregory urged Frederick not to go, and then sent letters to Acre warning everyone there that Frederick was not to be obeyed as he was not a legitimate Crusader (nor, at that point, was he a legitimate Christian).
 He even excommunicated Frederick a second time, I guess in case the first one hadn’t taken or something.
 Isabella even died shortly before Frederick left, which technically meant he no longer had any claim to be King of Jerusalem.
 But he went anyway.
-I've seen Frederick called an “atheist,” and while that’s meant to be derogatory and I don’t actually think he was an atheist (the idea seems a bit anachronistic, frankly) it is pretty clear that he wasn’t a big believer in papal authority.
+I said above that Frederick seems to have behaved as a typical Christian monarch, and that’s true, but he clearly saw himself as a Christian ruler in the “direct representative of God” sense, someone who should not be bound by papal authority.

-The one development that did affect Frederick’s plans were not affected by his excommunication or the loss of his actual claim to the Jerusalem throne, they were affected by the death of al-Kamil’s main rival for the throne, his brother al-Muʾazzam.
+If Frederick’s plans were not affected by his excommunication or the loss of his actual claim to the Jerusalem throne, they were affected by the death of al-Kamil’s main rival for control of the Ayyubid kingdom, his brother al-Muʾazzam.
 Consequently, the Ayyubids no longer had any incentive to trade Jerusalem for Frederick’s military aid.
 After arriving in Acre (after yet another lengthy delay in Cyprus hashing out Jerusalem’s political situation) and spending some time wrangling with al-Kamil’s negotiators, Frederick marched his army to Jaffa to rebuild that city's fortifications, which was intended as a threat to al-Kamil.
 Frederick’s army wasn’t nearly the size it had been when it set out—it seems that when they arrived at Acre without their ruler, most of his men figured that he’d backed out of yet another promise to Crusade and decided to go back home.
 But this march to Jaffa was impressive enough, apparently, to convince al-Kamil to make a deal.

-The deal, which was signed on February 18, 1229, was as I said above a technical Crusader victory, but its terms were laughable.
+The deal, which the two men signed on February 18, 1229, was as I said above a technical Crusader victory, but its terms were laughable.
 Al-Kamil gave Jerusalem to Frederick, but the city had to be kept unfortified, all Muslims living there had to be allowed to remain, and the city’s Muslim holy places would still remain under Muslim control.
-In other words, Frederick was given possession of the city in name only.
-When he heard the terms of the deal, the Patriarch of Jerusalem refused to formally crown Frederick King of Jerusalem in the Church of the Holy Sepulcher, and Frederick’s remaining army, largely made up of Knights Templar and Knights Hospitaller, rejected the arrangement as a paper victory.
+Given Frederick’s excommunication and his concerns over the terms of the agreement with al-Kamil. the Patriarch of Jerusalem refused to formally crown Frederick King of Jerusalem in the Church of the Holy Sepulcher, and Frederick’s remaining army, largely made up of Knights Templar and Knights Hospitaller, rejected the arrangement as a paper victory.

 Frederick recovered his Italian holdings, made peace with John and Gregory, and was restored to the Church in the Treaty of Ceprano in 1230.
 The rest of his life is beyond our scope but is no less fascinating than the tale of his crusade.
 Gregory excommunicated Frederick again in 1239, when Frederick attacked and defeated the Vatican-allied Lombard League in northern Italy, and went so far as to declare the German ruler a heretic.
 Frederick spent most of the rest of his life in a literal state of war with the papacy and was actually excommunicated again by Pope Innocent IV in 1245.
 In a somewhat shocking development, Gregory and Innocent both used crusading terminology to rally other Christian kingdoms against Frederick, ostensibly himself a Christian ruler though officially a heretic as far as the papacy was concerned.